 Investment Objective and Policies.
-The Fund's primary investment objective is to seek consistent current income while secondarily seeking long-term capital appreciation with moderate volatility.
+The Fund's primary investment objective is to seek consistent current income while secondarily seeking long-term capital appreciation with moderate volatility and low correlation to the broader markets.

 The Fund invests in privately offered, non-traded, perpetual-life institutional real estate funds ("Institutional Private Funds").
 The majority of Institutional Private Funds only accept investors quarterly (the others are more frequent).
 Additionally, Institutional Private Funds may occasionally be temporarily closed to new investors or additional investments.
 As a result, when the Fund has cash in its portfolio, it may invest that cash in publicly offered real estate funds or short-term liquid investments such as money market mutual funds or T-Bills, until the next investment "window" of the Institutional Private Funds open.